top of page

 Difficulty

-Huts & Campgrounds
+Hotels & Campgrounds

 Overview

 Mt Nantai is a magnificent volcano rising up from Lake Chuzenji.
 It's one of the best hikes in Nikko National Park and listed as one of Japan's Hyakumeizan (Japan's 100 famous mountains).
 It is a relatively short but steep climb that first begins in the forest, then transitions into large boulders and rocks, and ends with rich volcanic gravel.
-The views at the top are amazing, and it also holds a small UNESCO listed shrine.
+The views at the top are amazing, it also holds a small UNESCO listed shrine.

 Access

-Car, or Train & Bus
+Train & Bus

-Tokyo: Nikko station is 2 hours from Asakusa in Tokyo and the train costs ¥2,860.
+Tokyo: Nikko station is 2 hours from Asakusa in Tokyo and the train costs about ¥3000.
 Or you can catch the local trains with 1 or 2 connections and save about ¥1000 for an extra half hour of travel time.
 You can also catch local trains from Shinjuku for about ¥2000.

-Trail head: Google Maps
+Trailhead: Google Maps

 Maps